vuex-orm/vuex-orm/docs/guide/components/models.md

 ## Relationships

-You can a relationship between deferent models.
+You can define a relationship between different models.
 To learn more, please take a look at [Defining Relationships](../relationships/defining-relationships.md).